pyepics/pyepics/doc/installation.rst

 <newville@cars.uchicago.ed>.
 Many important contributions to the library
 have come from Angus Gratton while at the Australian National University.
-Several other people have provided valuable additions, suggestions, or bug reports, which has greatly improved the quality of the library: Michael Abbott, Marco Cammarata, Craig Haskins, Pete Jemian, Andrew Johnson, Janko Kolar, Irina Kosheleva, Tim Mooney, Eric Norum, Mark Rivers, Friedrich Schotte, Mark Vigder, Steve Wasserman, and Glen Wright.
+Several other people have provided valuable additions, suggestions, or bug reports, which has greatly improved the quality of the library: Ken Lauer, Michael Abbott, Marco Cammarata, Craig Haskins, Pete Jemian, Andrew Johnson, Janko Kolar, Irina Kosheleva, Tim Mooney, Eric Norum, Mark Rivers, Friedrich Schotte, Mark Vigder, Steve Wasserman, and Glen Wright.